precisely/rapids/doc/architecture.md

 13. Continuing.

-    The `continue!` function is a function of two arguments: an id which references a run and an optional `result-value`.
+    After a flow is started, it will usually transition into a suspended state while it waits for input.
+The `continue!` function is provided for this purpose.
+It is a function of two arguments: an id which references a run and an optional `result-value`.
 It retrieves the Run from durable storage, regenerating the stack.
 The main loop is then invoked with the `result-value` and processed as described above, and the result of the post-processing step is returned.

+    ```clojure
+    (continue! run-id result-value) ; returns a Run object
+    ```

 14. Responding to the client during the run.